+Two of the most common reasons for changing your name are marriage and divorce, although plenty of people also change their names simply because they've never liked the one they have.
+In general, as long as you are not trying to defraud anyone, avoid debt or get away with anything else illegal, you are free to change your name.
 Most states allow you to change your name by the usage method, in which you simply start using your new name.
 Your local court clerk's office can tell you if this is legal in your state, but even if it is, it may not be the best method to use.
-In today's security-conscious world, especially since 9/11, you may have trouble convincing many businesses to accept your new name just on your say-so.
+In today's security-conscious world, you may have trouble convincing many businesses to accept your new name just on your say-so.

 If you are changing your name after a divorce, you may also need to provide:

 Step 2: Submit the form and filing fee

 Step 3: Publish a name-change notice in a local newspaper, if necessary

 Step 4: Attend a court hearing to consider your name change.
 This is not usually necessary for a name change after marriage.

 Step 5: Once you receive final judgment authorizing your name change, inform any people and businesses who need to know of your new name.
 This can include:

 You may also want to revise any legal documents like wills and powers of attorney.